 On the positive side, there are many ways GSIs can promote an inclusive classroom climate.
 We will suggest several in the following pages.
-The strategies that promote inclusion are not "extras," but are simply good educational practice and are useful in any field.
+The strategies that promote inclusion are not "extras," but are good foundational educational practices and are useful in any field.

-Strategies for Promoting an Inclusive Academic Environment (Page 18 of 31)
+Strategies for Promoting an Inclusive Academic Environment (Page 17 of 30)

-In order for every student to benefit from the wealth of student perspectives in the classroom and to enhance learning, the instructor must use techniques that get all students actively involved and ensure that all students feel respected.
+In order to create an inclusive classroom, the GSI must use techniques that get all students actively involved and ensure that all students feel respected.